hako/afto/README.md

 afto is an automated command-line cydia repo generator/builder and hoster for Cydia tweak developers.

+_The name 'afto' comes from the word 'automatic' in greek._

 ### features
-+ automatic Cydia repo generation.
++ Automatic Cydia repo generation.
-+ automatic Cydia repo updating.
++ Automatic Cydia repo updating.
 + Cydia repo server testing.
 + Many more.